Darrel Harris and Yellow are Driving Progress

 Unraveling more COVID-19 myths

-By DR. JOY MARTINEZ, Staff Writer On May 25, North Carolina Department of Health and Human Services reported 525 new cases with approximately 700 currently hospitalized and a daily percent of positive tests above 4%.
+By DR. JOYNICOLE MARTINEZ, Staff Writer On May 25, North Carolina Department of Health and Human Services reported 525 new cases with approximately 700 currently hospitalized and a daily percent of positive tests above 4%.
 Even with this news, there is a lot of disinformation regarding the disease and the vaccine.
 Myth: If you’ve already had COVID-19, you don’t need to be vaccinated.
 Fact: Although rare, reinfection is possible.
 Some

 Reemployment bonus idea advanced by NC Senate committee